 - Get help quickly.
-In many circumstances, this will mean calling Emergency Services (111 Police or Ambulance).
-Contact Campus Security (Unisafe) as soon as practicable 07 838 4444 or ext: 4444. - All suicide threats and behaviours must be taken seriously until medical and/or psychological help is obtained to make an assessment as to the person's safety
+In many circumstances this will mean calling Emergency services (111 Police or Ambulance) - Contact campus Security as soon as practicable 07 838 4444 or ext: 4444 - All suicide threats and behaviours must be taken seriously until medical and/or psychological help is obtained to make an assessment as to the person's safety.

-The guidelines below should be followed in the event of suicide attempts, threats or behaviour:
+The guidelines below should be followed in the event of suicide attempts, threats or suicidal behaviour:

 - Immediately contact Police (111).
-If time permits call Campus Security (Unisafe) 07 838 4444, or ext: 4444 - Have someone stay with the person at all times until professional help is available/on site - Make the environment as safe and as possible and reassure the person - Once mental health professionals and/or ambulance arrive, they will make an assessment as to the person's level of risk and required level of intervention - For all non-life threatening mental health emergencies please call the University of Waikato's Mental Health Nurse, Student Services, 07 838 4037.
+If time permits call Campus Security (Unisafe) 07 838 4444, or ext: 4444 - Have someone stay with the person at all times until professional help is available/on site - Make the environment as safe and provocation free as possible - Once mental health professionals and/or ambulance arrive, they will assess the person's level of risk and the required level of intervention. - For all non-life threatening mental health emergencies please call the University of Waikato's Mental Health Nurse, Student Services, 07 838 4037.
 Alternatively call Suicide Crisis Helpline (0508 TAUTOKO) or 0800 LIFELINE.
-Txt HELP (4357) or the Waikato Mental Health Crisis Team 0800 50 50 50.
+Txt HELP (4357) or the Bay of Plenty Acute Care Team 0800 800 508.